MARLIN-Tools/Stockfish-Mods/README.md

 # Marlin's Stockfish Mods

-A repository for my Stockfish experiments I work on that aren't really intended for fishtesting or anything but I'm posting them here as reference or if people want to use them for fun.
+A repository for my Stockfish experiments I work on that aren't really intended for fishtesting or anything but I'm posting them here as reference or if people want to use them for fun or for figuring stuff out or anything.
+Feel free to use anything here for your own purposes.

 #